Klar/bitcoinsv-explorer-bot/README.md

 You can use this bot <a href="https://t.me/alertgrafbot" target="_blank"> here</a>

-The source of information are from <a href="https://blockchair.com">Blockchair</a>
+The source of information are from <a href="https://developers.whatsonchain.com/">WhatsOnChain</a>

-Pull requests are welcome.
+Pull requests or ideas are welcome.

 Instal requirements
  sudo pip install -r requirements.txt